roboli/balloon/README.md

 ;;  :my-array.2 "c"}
 ```

-Use inflate to convert a deflated (flatten) hash-map into a nested one:
+Use inflate to convert a deflated (flatten) map into a nested one:

 ```clojure
 (b/inflate {:my-map.one "one",